|Balance of trade in goods|

 The complete run of data in the tables of this Statistical Bulletin are also available to view and download in other electronic formats free of charge using the ONS Time Series Data website service.
 Users can download the complete Statistical Bulletin in a choice of zipped formats, or view and download their own selections of individual series.
 The Time Series Data service can be accessed on the ONS website.

-Like facebook.com/statisticsons to receive our updates in your newsfeed and to post comments on our page
+Follow ONS on Twitter and receive up to date information about our statistical releases.
+Like ONS on Facebook to receive our updates in your newsfeed and to post comments on our page.
+Watch our videos at YouTube.

 Next publication: 15 May 2012